JBRC-ph/EmpowermentTechnologies/seatwork2.md

 ### Step 0.
 Plan ahead.

-You will spend the last 5 minutes of the class writing your reflection about this activity.
 Plan to finish coding at 7:55 AM.

 ### Step 1.
 Fork the boilerplate project